ac3-tr/ac3-book/README.md

 1. [Fork the repo](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks) on GitHub.
 2. Clone your fork locally.
-3. Create a python environment with all dependencies, e.g., by using `conda`: `conda env create -f environment.yml`
+3. Create a python environment with all dependencies, e.g., by using `mamba`: `mamba env create -f environment.yml`
 4. [Create a branch](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell) for local development and make changes locally.
 See the [mystmd guide](https://mystmd.org/guide) for help on syntax.
 5. Build the book locally to see if the fully-rendered HTML version looks as intended.
    ```sh